 How important is historical memory in politics?
-What can we learn about how our memories of the past are manipulated to change current and future politics?
+What can we learn about how our past memories are manipulated to change current and future politics?
 What can we learn from memory entrepreneurs in places like the former Yugoslavia?
-How did they try to change understandings about the past to influence the future?

 Journalism is facing a profound financial crisis.
 Around the world, news outlets are closing, and journalists are losing their jobs.
 Should we be worried?

 In this episode of history masterclass, Malcolm Campbell looks at the history of populism in Australia and poses the question of whether Australia has a history of populism.

 In this episode of history masterclass, Paul Taillon explores American populism through history and how we can understand it in terms of today’s politics.